lefilament/event/website_event_questions_multiple/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to add new question type : Selection multiple which allows attendees to select multiple answers to a question.
+This module allows to add new question type : Multiple Selection which allows attendees to select multiple answers to a question.

 **Table of contents**